CSI4900/prj_smp/README.md

 | SMP #1   | 30  |  30  |  462 images  (City: Cologne) | 177 images (City: Lindau) | 138 images (City: Bonn)
 | SMP #2   | 50  |  12  | 2220 images (City: Aachen, Bochurn, Bremen, and Cologne)  | 699 images (City: Lindau, Munster) | 681 images (City: Bielefeld, Bonn)
 | SMP #3   | 50  |  30  | 2220 images (City: Aachen, Bochurn, Bremen, and Cologne)  | 699 images (City: Lindau, Munster) | 681 images (City: Bielefeld, Bonn)

+Below are the brief descriptions for each folder and script:
+- train.py: This script is used to train the SMP model under the configuration of `config.py`
+- valid.py: This script is used to validate the trained model with a video clip
+- graphs.py: This script is used to generate the Dice Loss and IoU graph using the training log file
+- config.py: This is a configuration file for this project
+- dataset: This folder contains configuration files for the training dataset
+- params: This folder is used to store the trained model when running `train.py`
+- results: This folder is used to store the model output when running `valid.py`
+- test_data: This folder is used to store the video clips for model testing or validation
+- training_data: This folder contains the training dataset

+The following scripts only work for Compute Canada:
+- train_job.sh: This script is used to submit a job to run `train.py` on Compute Canada
+- valid_job.sh: This script is used to submit a job to run `valid.py` on Compute Canada
+- load_modules.sh: This script is used to load relative modules on Compute Canada

 # Prerequisites